-We do new builds in London and Birmingham.
+We focus on new builds in London and Birmingham.
 Once again we look for the up and coming areas and we only invest with larger companies.

-Currently, we deal with Berkeley Homes on some really fantastic value developments in London.
+Currently, we are dealing with Berkeley Homes on some really fantastic value developments in London.

 How do I know that the area is good for tenants?